motrieu/prog-data-sci/01_Scraping/README.md

 # How to run
 Before you run the code, it can be beneficial to have set up a virtual environment.
-Navigate to your project directory, then run the following:
+Navigate to your project directory, then run the following commands:

 For windows:

-pip install virtualenv
+ - pip install virtualenv

-virtualenv venv
+ - virtualenv venv

-.\venv\Scripts\activate
+ - .\venv\Scripts\activate

 For macOS:

-python3 -m venv venv
+ - python3 -m venv venv

-python -m venv venv
+ - python -m venv venv

-source venv/bin/activate
+ - source venv/bin/activate

 After you have activated your virtual environment, you can start running the code.
 Navigate into the directory and execute each script seperately.